jinghuazhao/FM-pipeline/README.md

 ### Reference panel

 A .GEN file is required for each region, named such that chr${chr}_{start}_{end}.gen, together with a sample file.
 A [utility program in Stata](files/p0.do) is provided to generated such files from their whole chromosome counterpart.
-The SNPinfo.dta.gz
+The SNPinfo.dta.gz has the following information,

 chr |        rsid  |       RSnum |    pos |    FreqA2 |    info  | type |  A1  | A2
 ----|--------------|-------------|--------|-----------|----------|------|------|----